-Antique Jewelry Investor had to dive deep to bring you the following old information on pearls!
+We had to dive deep to bring you the following Information on Pearls...

-Little pearl secrets are hard to come by even on planet-pearl!
-And discrepancies still exist as to the early discovery of the pearl cultivating technique to the "secrets" behind imitation pearls and the Spanish process of how on the earth are Majorica pearls made!
+Pearl secrets are hard to come by at the best of times and discrepancies abound as to the early discovery of the pearl cultivating technique.
+Then there's "secrets" about Imitation Pearls and the Spanish process of how on earth do that make Majorica pearls?!

-Old Pearl Information is hard to find too, even in some of the great books on Pearls!
+Older Pearl Information is even harder to find, even in some of the great books on Pearls!

-The following juicy information, challenges the popular belief, that the Japanese were the first to cultivate pearls.
-"Discovery of the Pearl Cultivating Technique" questions the belief that the Japanese, were the inventors of bead-nucleated cultured pearls.
+The following information, challenges the popular belief, that the Japanese were the first to cultivate pearls.
+"Discovery of the Pearl Cultivating Technique" questions this commonly held belief in that, the Japanese, were the first inventors of bead-nucleated Cultured Pearls.

-Some think the mystery of a pearl is due to its appearance; its restrained beauty and mysterious lunar glow that draws you in, ever deeper.
-The spell it castes is apparent in the classic novel - The Pearl, by John Steinbeck.
+Some think the mystery of a Pearl is due to its appearance; the restrained beauty and mysterious lunar glow that draws you in.
+The spell of a Pearl is evoked in the classic novel - The Pearl, by John Steinbeck.

-From the earliest accounts of pearl diving, it's premier Persian Gulf Pearls, from the Gulf of Oman and South East Arabia that are mentioned time and time again.
+From the earliest accounts of pearl diving, it's premier Persian Gulf Pearls, from the Gulf of Oman and southeast Arabia that is mentioned time and time again.

-Natural marine pearls are important, socially, politically and economically, so important in fact, they actually determined the wealth of nations in the past.
+Natural marine pearls are important, socially, politically and economically, so important in fact, they have determined the wealth of nations in the past.

 Along the shores of India and Sri Lanka, rich folklore has developed concerning their origin and special properties.

-Earliest accounts of Natural pearls describe them as "zoo minerals" and little pearls were regarded as objects of good omen.
+The earliest accounts of Natural pearls describe them as "zoo minerals" and little pearls were regarded as objects of good omen.
 Like the moon which can be visualized as a large white Pearl.
 Pearls are sometimes likened to a woman, artists have captured this realism which borders on sensual meanings.

 In the Old World, marine pearls were widely traded and were an ideal form of portable wealth.
 The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-travelled jewelry.
 Pearls and precious gemstones were among the most mobile and realizable assets.

 Sources for information on Pearls and their origin can be divided into three sections:

 1. Legends and classical mythology concerning the use of pearls.